martin-danhier/GPlanner/README.md

 # GPlanner
-A multiplatform app to plan your life : to-do list, select when you want to do something, etc...
+A multiplatform app to plan your life : to-do list, select when you want to do something, etc... bonjour je teste le truc pour voir s'il revient à la ligne tout seul ou pas.